mayabechlerspeicher/TREE-G/README.md

 print('feature_importance: ' + str(feature_importance))
 ```

-As in the file 'ensembles/gbdt/scikit_example.py'.
+As shown in the file 'ensembles/gbdt/scikit_example.py'.

 The ensembles folder contains a scikit compatible implementation of GBDTs with TREE-Gs estimators.

 ### Reproducing the experiments from the paper
-The experiements in the paper used a  3rd party library for boosting called 'starboost', which currently have a bug.
+The experiements in the paper used a  3rd party library for boosting called 'starboost'.
+This library is unfortunately not maintained and  currently have a bug.
 To fix the bug, please change the following in the library files:
-Line 124 of boosting.py in starboost site-packages files should be changed to:
+Lines 124 and 179 in boosting.py in the site-packages files of starboost should be changed to:
 ```
  y_pred[:, i] += self.learning_rate * direction[:, i]
 ```
-The same fix should be applied in line 179
-/usr/local/lib/python3.8/dist-packages/starboost/

 All the experiments can be found in the directory.
 To run graph level experiments run: